hosking/persistence/proposals/simple-transactions/Overview.md

 * Non-goals of the simple transactions proposal:
   - Support for closed nested transactions (beyond "flat" nesting)
   - Support for open nested transactions or other advanced transaction semantics
+  - Fine-grained concurrency control on objects in the transacitonal heap (whole objects only)

 ### Requirements

 * Separates transactional data and types from non-transactional data and types
-  - Prevents attempts to mix transactional and non-transactional concurrent access to same data, which would lead to a semantic mess
+  - Prevents attempts to mix transactional and non-transactional use of the same data, which would lead to a semantic mess
 * Transactional data and types analogous to non-transactional ones
   - No needless variation
-* Simple parsing, etc., by adding new type names and opcodes
+* Simple parsing, etc., by adding new type names and opcodes (does some overloading of existing opcodes; could do more if that is judged more desirable)
 * Interoperability with threads proposal
 * Interoperability with exceptions proposal